RMI Laser offers a wide range of add-ons and accessories to ensure safe and convenient operation of your RMI Laser marking system.

-The Rotary Chuck Lite assembly is a micro-stepper driver indexing device for radial marking applications such as rings, bearings or valve fittings.
+Our rotary chuck lite assembly is a micro-stepper, driver-indexing device for radial marking applications such as rings, bearings or valve fittings.
 The tiltable chuck allows for marking on the inside or outside diameters of working pieces.
 The three-jaw chuck design allows the work piece to be manually fixed from the inside or the outside diameter.

-The RC Lite is the perfect accessory for users who require the ability to complete circumferential marking.
-Simply connect the chuck to the power supply box, and you will be ready in minutes.
-The unit is controlled by the Symbol Writer Pro software package.
+The RC Lite is the perfect accessory for users who need to take on circumferential marking.
+Simply connect the chuck to the power supply box and you will be ready in minutes.
+The unit is controlled by our Symbol Writer Pro software package.
 No additional software is required.

 Mounted directly to T-Slot Base or to Heavy Duty Lab Jack

-RMI Laser’s Heavy Duty Rotary Chuck Assembly is an indexing device for circumferential marking applications such as rings, tubing or bearings.
-The RC HD is driven by a Rotary Actuator which provides a through-hole for longer parts to be loaded and unloaded from the back.
+RMI Laser’s heavy duty rotary chuck assembly is an indexing device for circumferential marking applications such as rings, tubing or bearings.
+The RC HD is driven by a rotary actuator that provides a through-hole for longer parts to be loaded and unloaded from the back.

 With a variety of chuck options, parts of varying weights and diameters can be easily marked and fixtured on the inside or outside.